Agenda and minutes

 Councillor Chris France arrived at 6.50pm.

 The Leader of the Opposition, Councillor Martin Boardman, expressed a view that the focus for the administration was the Town Centre rather than the villages and expressed concern at the debt incurred by the administration.
-He commented on the number of vacant shops at the Pall Mall end of Market Street.
+He noted following a walk on Market Street, Fazakerly Street and Chapel Street that there were 27 empty retail units.
 Opposition Members queried the number of jobs created, if these were full or part time and value for money relating to the investments and borrowing made.
-Future provision of sixth form education within the Borough was queried and a lack of spending on rural infrastructure. ... view the full minutes text for item 19.C.90
+Future provision of sixth form education within the Borough was queried and a lack of ... view the full minutes text for item 19.C.90

 To receive and consider a report of the Conservative Group.